Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): An LP based algorithm

 \section{An LP based algorithm}

-In \cite{german2017arc}, it was proved that arc-consistency can be reached by solving only one LP for a constraint without cost.
-For constraints with costs, if $\set{T} = \left\{\set{I}_i\right\}$ is a set of sets of pairwise incompatible edges \st $E = \cup_i \,\set{I}_i$ , we have shown that arc-consistency can be reached by computing $\left|\set{T}\right|$ dual solutions.

-For a given set of incompatibles edges, $\set{I}$, we can modify $\left(\dual\right)$ to obtain such a solution which is appropriate for filtering.
+For a given set of incompatibles pairs, $\set{I}$, we can modify $\left(\dual\right)$ to obtain a solution which is appropriate for filtering.

-All the constraints of $\left(\dual\right)$ are included in $\left(\dual_{\set{I}}^z\right)$ and the additional constraint\,(\ref{ct: star-optimality}) ensure the \dual-optimality of the obtained solution.
-Property \ref{prop: incompatible edges} shows that there exists an optimal solution of $\left(\dual\right)$ in which all exact reduced costs of $\set{I}$ are reached.
-Thanks to the property \ref{prop: bounds of RC}, the maximality of the objective function, which is the sum of the reduced costs of $\set{I}$, ensures that such a solution is obtained.
+All the constraints of $\left(\dual\right)$ are included in $\left(\dual_{\set{I}}^z\right)$ and the additional constraint\, $ub = z^*$ ensures the obtained solution is optimal for $\left(\dual\right)$.
+Corollary \ref{prop: incompatible edges} shows that there exists an optimal solution of $\left(\dual\right)$ in which all exact reduced costs of $\set{I}$ are reached.
+Thanks to the property \ref{prop: exists u st r_kl=R_kl}, the objective function, which is the sum of the reduced costs of $\set{I}$, ensures that such a solution is found.